CompilerProgramming/compilerprogramming.github.io/site/source/compiler-books.rst

 This book is also mostly about the backend of a compiler, focusing on optimization.

-My impression is that this book describes many algorithms in detail but then leaves out parts of the algorithm, hence you have to figure things out that are not described.
+My impression is that this book describes many algorithms in detail.
+But when I tried to implement one of the simpler algorithms (18.1 Unreachable Code Elimination) I found that the description left out a part (No_Path) of the algorithm.

 This book describes the idea of multiple levels of intermediate representation, HIR, MIR and LIR.
 I guess this has influenced many compiler implementations.